-The Fire Management Officer will present the annual updates and proposed program to the Lassen Operations Team (LOT) by mid-April along with an Environmental Screening Form.
-LOT will review the proposals and confirm that the changes and actions proposed are within the scope of the companion Environmental Assessment (EA) for the Fire Management Plan.
+The Fire Management Officer will present the annual updates and proposed program to the Park Leadership Team and Compliance Council by mid-April. .
+A determination will be made weather changes and actions proposed are within the scope of the companion Environmental Assessment (EA) for the Fire Management Plan.
 If the nature of any part of the proposal is found to be outside the scope of the plan's EA, additional environmental compliance will be required for the non-conforming actions.
-After LOT is satisfied with the proposed program, they will recommend adoption to the superintendent.
+Recommend changes may then be forwarded to the superintendent.
 The update and annual program must be signed by the superintendent prior to implementation.